Invasive iguanas cause problems in the Floridian ecosystem. Mike Kimmel — the Python Cowboy — works to take them off the landscape.

 And the iguana that Kimmel had in his scope before he was interrupted?
 It was one of the rare ones that got away.

-Kimmel, who is also known as the Python Cowboy on social media, owns Martin County Trapping and Wildlife Rescue and is a state-licensed wildlife trapper.
+Kimmel, known as the Python Cowboy on social media, owns Martin County Trapping and Wildlife Rescue and is a state-licensed wildlife trapper.
 He handles everything from wild hogs to Burmese pythons, but lately the booming iguana population has commanded much of his time.

 The extra work is good for Kimmel financially, but it’s also a task that has become crucial for protecting Florida’s native wildlife and landscape.